 Funding information

-Fully-funded studentship opportunities covering home and international university fees, additional research training, travel funds and UKRI standard rate (£21,805 for 2026/27 academic year).
+Fully funded studentship opportunity covering home and international University fees, additional research training, travel funds and UKRI standard rate (£21,805 for 2026/27 academic year).

 About

-Structural and morphological characterisation of the glasses and scaffolds will be investigated using a multi-technique approach involving electron microscopy (SEM and TEM), thermal analysis, gas physisorption, X-ray diffraction, and X-ray absorption spectroscopy at synchrotron radiation facilities.
+Advanced structural and morphological characterisation of the scaffolds will be performed using a multi-technique approach including electron microscopy (SEM and TEM), X-ray diffraction (XRD), X-ray photoelectron spectroscopy (XPS), thermal analysis, gas physisorption, X-ray absorption spectroscopy at synchrotron radiation facilities and spectroscopy (FT-IR and Raman).
 Cytocompatibility will be assessed on osteoblasts via MTT testing.

-Spanning across materials science, chemistry, biology and medicine, this proposal is truly multidisciplinary.
-The PhD candidate will develop a range of complementary skills in fabrication (3D printing, electrospinning), cell culture and cutting-edge characterisation techniques.
+Spanning across chemistry, materials science and engineering and glass science this proposal is truly multidisciplinary.
+The PhD candidate will develop a range of complementary skills in fabrication and cutting-edge material characterisation techniques.

 Eligibility criteria

-PhD candidates must have a first class or 2:1 degree (or equivalent) in a relevant scientific discipline, including Biomaterial Science, Chemistry, Physics, Chemical Engineering and Material Science and a strong interest in bio/nanomaterials.
+PhD candidates must have a first class or 2:1 degree (or equivalent) in a relevant scientific discipline, including Chemistry, Material Science, Biomaterials, Bioengineering, Nanoscience and Chemical Engineering and a strong interest in chemistry of biomaterials and material science and characterisation.

 How to apply